bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 Let's create the packages for both our launcher and tests.

-From the basedir scala_spark location in the VM, run `mkdir -p src/{main,test}/scala/com/song/plays`.
+From to the basedir `scala_spark` location in the VM, run `mkdir -p src/{main,test}/scala/com/song/plays`.

 For now we will just focus on the src/main object and not the tests, but this command will set us up for later.

 Under `src/main/scala/com/song/plays` create the the file `DatasetGen.scala`

-Add the lines
+Add the lines:

 ```scala
 package com.song.plays